syntaxgu/Tool_Bag/README.md

 The basis of this repo is to consolidate each project I have put into my home lab.

+The `elkscript` is my attempt to automate deploying the elkstack on a debian enviornment.
+Please feel free to tailor this script to your own home lab deployment.

 # THE ELKSTACK
 The below resources are derived from the elastic documentation and work captured while deploying the ELK stack within my home lab enviornment.
 This README will include links and a manual walkthrough to each step of deploying an ELK stack in your home enviornment using Ubuntu or Debian Package.